2026 NHRA Mission Foods Drag Racing Series

-The Top Fuel Call Out, which is held at the Gatornationals, has its field set on November 1, 2025, at the conclusion of the Nevada Nationals, the last professional race qualifying session of the 2025 season.
-Champion Doug Kalitta won the top seed and will call out his opponent among Shawn Langdon (No. 2), Justin Ashley (No. 3), Tony Stewart (No. 5), Clay Millican (No. 6), Steve Torrence (No. 7, may skip the event; would be replaced by Josh Hart, No. 10), Shawn Reed (No. 8), and Antron Brown (No. 9, replaces Brittany Force, who retired).
+The Top Fuel Call Out, which was held at the Gatornationals, had their field set on November 1, 2025, which was at the conclusion of the Nevada Nationals, the last professional race qualifying session of the 2025 season.
+Champion Doug Kalitta won the top seed and called out his opponent among Shawn Langdon (No. 2), Justin Ashley (No. 3), Tony Stewart (No. 5), Clay Millican (No. 6), Steve Torrence (No. 7, may skip the event; would be replaced by Josh Hart, No. 10), Shawn Reed (No. 8), and Antron Brown (No. 9, replaces Brittany Force, who retired).